 We aim to create community and environmental regeneration of the western Gwent Levels by:

-Provision of a daytime café offer - serving quality home cooked food centred around local, seasonal produce and designed to be inclusive and accessible to all generations.
+Provision of a daytime café offer - serving quality home-cooked food centred around local, seasonal produce and designed to be inclusive and accessible to all generations

 A farm shop supplying food and household essentials with a “plastic free” set up as far as possible.
-The shop will champion sustainable locally grown and produced goods, along with locally made crafts supporting our fantastic local producers, promoting sustainability, strengthening the local economy and attracting visitors to the area.
+The shop will champion sustainable locally grown and produced goods, along with locally made crafts supporting our fantastic local producerspromoting sustainability, strengthening the local economy and attracting visitors to the area.

 A Visitor and Discovery Centre focused on education, heritage and wellbeing, celebrating the unique history, wildlife and SSSI status of the Wentlooge Levels and promoting understanding of the Wales Coast Path.
 Working with partners, this space will host educational activities, workshops and wellbeing initiatives that connect people with nature and support mental health.
 The outside grounds will be family friendly, with a play area, and will enhance biodiversity within the SSSI setting with plans for a community garden, a wildlife pond, bird observation and feeding stations.
 Planting will prioritise sustainable local species to encourage habitats that support wildlife, environmental education and community wellbeing.